Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Lump sum vs DRIP (drip feed / dollar-cost average) investing comparison.
 Vanguard study: lump sum outperforms DRIP ~67% of the time over 10 years.
 Why?
 Markets rise more than fall, so getting money in earlier captures more growth.
-100k lump sum at 7% over 1 year: 7,000 gain.
-100k drip-fed monthly over 12 months at 7%: ~3,800 gain (half the time invested).
+100k lump sum at 7% over 1 year: ~7,229 gain.
+100k drip-fed monthly over 12 months at 7%: ~3,272 gain (less time in the market).

 When DRIP wins: market crashes during DRIP period (you buy more shares cheaper).
 When lump sum wins: rising market (most of time).
 Decision factors beyond pure math: regret risk (lump-sum then 30% crash hurts emotionally even if probabilistically optimal), behavioural commitment (DRIP harder to abandon), available cash (most don't have lump sums - DRIP is the only option).
-Best of both: lump sum what you have now, DRIP new income as it arrives.
+A combined pattern some investors describe is putting the cash they already hold in as a lump sum, then drip-feeding new income as it arrives.

 Run it with sensible defaults